Casket: a rectangular-shaped box in which the dead are buried.

 What about Suicide?

 Any first responder or member of the military can receive a flag on their casket regardless of how they passed.
 As long as they served honorably, nothing prevents this at all.
 Please don’t let the stigma of a suicide deter you from honoring the deceased and supporting the next of kin.
+Suicide is not dishonorable, it is the result of terrible internal turmoil.
+To judge someone as less than worthy of receiving funeral honors just because they killed their self, is inappropriate.

 Yes.
 Canine’s serve their country in the military and law enforcement and in other capacities and are considered a member of the military or law enforcement agency.